julsraemy/prezi/md/pia-ringvorlesung-2024.md

 ## Function

-- **Expansion of our digital infrastructure**: contributing to improving the way we store and share cultural heritage resources, making them more easily reusable.
 - **Revision of the CAS Data Model**: refinement of the data model to meet the requirements of both Cultural Anthropology Switzerland (CAS) and the Participatory Knowledge Practices in Analogue and Digital Image Archives (PIA) research project, as part of the database migration from Salsah to the DaSCH Service Platform (DSP).
+- **Expansion of the digital infrastructure**: contributing to improving the way we store and share cultural heritage resources, making them more easily reusable.

 <!--